On Pancyclicity in a Mixed Model for Domination Reconfiguration: Introduction

 We provide several relevant definitions in the coming paragraphs, but we refer the reader to~\cite{BM08} for any undefined graph-theoretic terms.

-A graph $G$ on $n$ vertices is \emph{pancyclic} if, for every integer $\ell$ satisfying $3 \leq \ell \leq n$, $G$ exhibits a cycle of length $\ell$.
+A graph $G$ on $n$ vertices is \emph{pancyclic} if, for every integer $\ell$ satisfying $3 \leq \ell \leq n$, $G$ contains a cycle of length $\ell$.
 That is, if a graph has a cycle of every possible length up to and including a \emph{Hamilton cycle}, which is a cycle containing every vertex of the graph exactly once.
 A Hamilton cycle in a reconfiguration graph can be thought of as a \emph{combinatorial Gray code}: a listing of all the objects in a set so that successive objects differ in some prescribed minimal way.

-The binary-reflected Gray code is a particularly useful type of combinatorial Gray code.
-More specifically, the \emph{binary-reflected Gray code} on $n$ bits is a cycle through all of the bitstrings of length $n$ such that any two successive bitstrings differ by only a single bit.
-Its construction begins with the all-zero bitstring (term $0$), and for each term $j \geq 1$, inverts the bit in the same position as the least set bit in the binary representation of $j$.
+The binary-reflected Gray code is a particularly useful type of combinatorial Gray code which will be a key tool in the proof of one of our main results (Theorem~\ref{thm:joins}).
+More specifically, the \emph{binary-reflected Gray code on $n$ bits} is a cycle through all of the bitstrings of length $n$ such that any two successive bitstrings differ by only a single bit.
+The binary-reflected Gray code on $n$ bits can be generated recursively from the binary-reflected Gray code on $n-1$ bits as follows.
+The first half of the code on $n$-bits is obtained by prefixing the entries of the $n-1$ sequence with a $0$.
+The second half of the code on $n$-bits is obtained by reversing the sequence on $n-1$ bits and prefixing these entries with a $1$.
 An illustration of the binary-reflected Gray code on $5$ bits is given in Figure~\ref{fig:gray_code}.
-An alternate definition of the binary-reflected Gray code can be found in~\cite{Mutze23} which makes more clear the structure of the sequence and some of its other useful properties.
+We refer the reader to \cite{Mutze23} for more information about the binary-reflected Gray code.

 This construction is extremely useful in the context of reconfiguration graphs.
 In particular, it generalizes very naturally from a cycle through all of the bitstrings of some length to a cycle through all of the subsets of some set (a set of vertices, in our case), where successive subsets differ by only a single missing/extra element.
 That is, if we associate to each bit $j$ a vertex $v_j$ of $V(G)$, then the subset of $V(G)$ corresponding to a given bitstring contains $v_j$ if and only if bit $j$ is a $1$ in the bitstring.
 This binary-reflected Gray code then provides a way to iterate through many of the subsets of the vertices of a graph using only TAR edges.